 There were so many properties in my price range that I just knew there had to be one for me.
 With all my heart, I wanted to find my home.
-So I took a leap of faith and just decided to ship a u-box (an 8’x 4’x 6′ crate) of my stuff to the general area I was drawn to (North Eastern Arizona), found a rental on Craigslist, sold my Subaru for a 15 year old truck, and drove to Arizona.
+So I took a leap of faith and just decided to ship a u-box (an 8’x 4’x 6′ crate) of my stuff to the general area I was drawn to (northeastern Arizona), found a rental on Craigslist, sold my Subaru for a 15 year old truck, and drove to Arizona.

 So what is my dream?

 My Dream started when I was a kid.
 I always wanted to live a simple life in the distant country side in harmony with nature.
-I loved shows like Grizzly Adams and Little House on the Prairie.
-I was also the kind of kid who wanted to know how things worked, and I pondered the big questions, like ‘Why are we here?’, ‘Where did we come from?’, ‘Who or what is God, really?’, and ‘What is the truth about Jesus?’
-The Catholic Church, which I was born into, did not provide the answers.
-Its teachings were inconsistent and didn’t make sense.
+I loved TV shows and movies like Grizzly Adams and Little House on the Prairie.
+I was also the kind of kid who wanted to know how things worked, and I pondered the big questions, like Why are we here?, Where did we come from?, Who or what is God, really?, and What is the truth about Jesus?.
+The Catholic Church, which I was born into, did not provide answers I could relate to.
+Its teachings were inconsistent and often didn’t make sense.

 Another essential part of my dream is to meet up with my soul mate.
-I prayed to God to help me find a place that would bring me closer to my soul mate.
-Now that could be physically closer, or it could be finding a place that would confront as many addictions as possible, so i could clear them and thus emotionally move closer to finding my soulmate.
+I prayed to God to help me find a place that would bring me closer to my soul mate—it could be physically closer, or it could be finding a place that would confront as many addictions as possible, so i could clear them and thus emotionally move closer to finding my soulmate.
 I left those details up to God, and did my best to follow my heart to a place that felt right.

-So as I was searching for my soul-sanctuary new home, things just sort of fell into place.
+So I was searching for my soul-sanctuary new home, and things just sort of fell into place.
 Where I thought I was headed didn’t happen due to too much mud on the roads, so I found myself looking in other areas.
 Then I saw this property.

 It stood out for me for a number of reasons.
 It felt good.
 It had a unique rugged beauty.
+I loved the rocks!
 And it certainly could use big doses of Love.
-You see, the land, although beautiful to me was quite damaged, neglected, dry, limited in abundance, and even plagued with garbage.
+You see, the land, although beautiful to me, was quite damaged, neglected, dry, limited in abundance, and even plagued with garbage.
 I recognized that it might perfectly reflect my current soul condition!
 What a great demonstration of God’s loving hand if we can both heal and thrive as I grow my soul towards God and Love.

 In my land search up to this point, I thought I would only be able to afford raw land, and was prepared to camp until I got enough money together for a shelter.
 But it turned out that this land had a partially completed straw-bale hogan* on it that, although only in rough stage, was livable.
 And the property had a well!
 And some solar power!
 And a seller willing to work with me!
 Clearly God and my soul were in harmony here.

 I am learning that when our desires are aligned with God’s loving Laws, good things happen.
 I am learning that God’s Love can heal all things if we align with it.
 And the dream I have is now becoming more clear.
 I want to experience that Love.

 Until next time,

-*A hogan is an eight sided dwelling, common to the native people of this land, the Navajo, the Apache and the Zuni.
+*A hogan is an eight-sided dwelling, common to the native people of this land, the Navajo, the Apache and the Zuni.
 My home has a hogan heart with wings (I love the symbol of that).